rjsears/GardenPi/README.md

 Also, take a minute to check out the <a href="https://github.com/rjsears/GardenPi/blob/master/GardenPi/utilities/system_backup_restore/system_backup.sh">"system backup and restore script"</a>.
 This is the utility that I wrote to backup a fully operational GardenPi instance including every configuration file needed to make gardenPi run and to restore it to a new Pi OS image automatically.
 I will be writing the basic readme soon with full instruction to follow.
 If you look at the code carefully, in the restore functionality you will find absolutely everything that I do to restore the image, what software is installed,

+#### <a name="icons"></a>GardenPi Icons
+There are a LOT of icons in GardenPi.
+I could not have done such a good job without the help of <a href="https://www.flaticon.com/">FlatIcon.com</a>.
+If you ever need an icon, check them out.
+All of the icons here at GardenPi were free from FlatIcon!